sameer-goel/aws-machine-learning/10_QnA.md

 - RELU
 - Tanh

-Q. Kinesis Shard cound calculation
+Q. Kinesis Shard count calculation

 Q. Which PCA mode to use
 - Regular - sparse data and a moderate number of observations and features.